chadbrewbaker/CompilingOnAWSLambda/README.md

 ## Step 6: Rebuilds
 * Decide artifact cache storage strategy.
 Use hashes as keys.
+* What do you evict when it fills?
 * Merkle DAG cheaper than full hash of ancestors.
+Can use [NAUTY](http://pallini.di.uniroma1.it) for Merkle compaction order.
 * Computing rebuild strategy is p-complete? (sequential)
 * Can pre-process files from text to binary in-memory compiler format
 * Can zip together commonly shared artifacts